ahmed-shehataa/Validate-Me/README.md

 ```
 ### Very important tip:
-If you validate 2 things or more than two of the same type you need check the position of it in the list like this:
+If you validate 2 things or more than two of the same type you need to check the position of it in the list like this:

 ``` java
 List<ValidateModel> validateModels = new ArrayList<>();